krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - Throttling with API Gateway, where you're setting a limit on the steady state rate and the burst of request submissions against the APIs in your account.
 - By default, API Gateway limits to steady state requests to 10,000 requests per second and the maximum concurrent request is 5,000 across all APIs within the account.
 If you go over those limits, you get a 429 too many requests error message.
 - if those exceptions occur, then you'll need your client application to resubmit the failed requests in a way that doesn't exceed those rate limits again.
+- Amazon API Gateway creates RESTful APIs that enable __stateless__ client-server communication and Amazon API Gateway also creates WebSocket APIs that adhere to the __WebSocket__ protocol, which enables stateful, full-duplex communication between client and serve

 #### API Gateway endpoints